sqlmerr/urlshortener/README.md

 # urlshortener
-Just a URL shortener with database MongoDB
+Just an URL shortener with database MongoDB

 # Run